LeoRanoe/Projecten-Periode-7/README.md

 # Projecten-Periode-7
-For our school project in the first semester of our third year at Natin, we are building a blog website titled "Secret Activities at Natin."
+For our school project in the first semester of our third year at Natin, we are building a blog website titled "Sma Torie."
 This blog will feature hidden events and activities that take place at our school, unbeknownst to students and teachers.
 Our target audience includes current students, teachers, and prospective students who want to stay informed about the happenings at Natin.

 # Features